This article covers:

 Gantt chart

-You have two options to navigate to the Gantt Chart in PPO.
+You have three options to navigate to the Gantt Chart in PPO.

 (1) Go to the Project View page of the project for which you want to view the Gannt scroll down to the Tasks section and click on the View Gantt Chart action item.